Tutorial 11: Reporting

 To export the reported data, complete the following steps:

-1. Select the rows to export (press Shift and click, or press Ctrl and click).
+1. Select the rows in the report table to export.
+(Press Shift and click, or press Ctrl and click.
+Press Ctrl+A to select all the rows.)

-2. Click Edit > Copy to copy the data to the clipboard (tab separated).
+2. Press Ctrl+C to copy the data to the clipboard (tab separated).

-3. Paste the data into Microsoft Excel or another application.
+3. Press Ctrl+V to paste the data into Microsoft Excel or another application:

 Report data pasted into an Excel spreadsheet